elizabethmcd/peptigate/README.md

 We also included a [workflow](./protein_as_input.snakefile) that can take a single file of protein sequences as input.
 [`config_protein.yml`](./config_protein.yml) is an example config file for this workflow.

-Many of the steps in the workflow require models or databases.
+Many of the steps in the workflow require models or databases from external sources.
 These data are either included in the [`inputs`](./inputs) folder in this repository or are downloaded by the snakemake pipeline itself.

 ## Overview